RunMat

 How RunMat validates tf

-tf validates coefficient shapes, finite numeric values, supported variable names, and sample-time constraints before constructing the host-side transfer-function object.
-Unit and integration tests cover continuous and discrete constructors, row normalization, option parsing, and invalid denominator or matrix coefficient inputs.
+tf validates coefficient shapes, finite numeric values, supported variable names, sample-time constraints, and SISO arithmetic compatibility before constructing or combining host-side transfer-function objects.
+Unit and integration tests cover continuous and discrete constructors, variable shorthand, polynomial arithmetic, scalar division by transfer functions, row normalization, option parsing, and invalid denominator or matrix coefficient inputs.

 See Correctness & Trust for the full methodology and coverage table.